jovotech/jovo-framework/jovo-platforms/jovo-platform-lindenbaum/README.md

 ## Requests

-As described earlier, the Lindenbaum platform sends requests to three different endpoints.
+As described earlier, the Lindenbaum platform sends requests to four different endpoints.
 Each endpoint has a different request schema.

-The first request is sent when the user calls the bot's number.
+The first request is sent to the `/session` endpoint when the user calls the bot's number.
 It is automatically mapped to Jovo's LAUNCH intent and has the following scheme:

 ```js
 {